-Christmas Meets Spanish Romance!
+Sexy Christmas, Spanish Romance!

-Japan’s Sexy Christmas and Romantic Santa
+Japan’s Sexy Romantic Christmas

 Christmas in Tokyo?
 It’s not just magical—it’s a Sexy Christmas in Japan!
 Imagine Santa swapping the sleigh for a swanky date night under the neon lights.
 The festive glow?
 It’s mood lighting.
 The crisp air?